vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

 In short, this repo consists of the following :
 - main_ntbk.ipynb : This is the main notebook that one should read to go through the experiment steps and results.

   Important note: In order to run the full experiment again, the user needs the pickle files of the "files" repo folder and to re-run the code of section 7 of the         "main_ntbk.ipynb" notebook.
 - autoencoders.py : Contains hand-written symmetric convolutional autoencoder architectures.
 They take as input fixed size spectograms of (74,200) size and are parametrized with respect to the latent (bottleneck) dimension of the autoencoder.
 - autoencoder_training_tuning.ipynb : Colab notebook that contains the training and tuning of the architectures included in the autoencoders.py file.
 - Report.md : This file is a detailed report of the "main_ntbk.ipynb"
 - Presentation.pdf : A short presentation of the repo
 - "files" folder : Contains training and test data features pickle files and the final encoder model that we use for code feature extraction.

-- another_approach.md : This file contains only the results obtained when performing above experiment with min_signal = 20K (equivalent to spectogram size = (49,200)).
+- another_approach.md : This file contains ONLY the RESULTS obtained when performing above experiment with min_signal = 20K (equivalent to spectogram size = (49,200)).
 Note that ALL files included in this repo refer to min_signal = 30K.
 The 20K expreriment graphs are presented for informational purposes.